 Whatever the circumstances of the error made by your solicitor, it’s vitally important that you work with a specialist professional negligence solicitor to make your claim for compensation.

-Alternatively – simply give us a ring.
-Needless to say we are PNLA members and our specialist team have many years of experience in recovering compensation from negligence solicitors.
+Alternatively – simply give us a ring on FREEPHONE 0800 1404544.
+Our specialist team have many years of experience in recovering compensation from negligent solicitors.

 Our solicitors will discuss with you the different funding options: